-The Cirneco dell'Etna Dog Breed
+Temperament and History of Cirneco dell'Etna Breed

 The history of the Cirneco dell'Etna dog breed is very varied, as are the various hypotheses made about its origin.
 One of these says that this breed is descended from the dogs of the Egyptian pharaohs of the last dynasties.
 It is very similar in fact to the Pharaon hound, and would have existed as early as 1000 BC in the Nile valley of ancient Egypt.
 Another hypothesis, that they originated from dogs imported to Sicily by the Phoenicians, and in particular from the Ibiza podenco breed.